-Speaking of Due Camini, it received a Michelin Star in early November 2018!
+Speaking of Due Camini, it received a Michelin Star in early November 2018.
 It was easy to see why.
 We enjoyed a fantastic dinner there.

-I know it is not very Italian but I had pasta as my main meal which was fantastic.
+This Puglia restaurant is so beautiful.
+Soft, warm lighting in soft shades of white.
+I know it is not very Italian, but I had pasta as my main meal which was fantastic.

-Intrigued and excited we followed him to the kitchen – which was suitably impressive!
+Intrigued and excited, we followed him to the kitchen – which was suitably impressive.
 We were taken to a special area of the kitchen and treated to a selection of delicious sweet treats.

-The wine list is also extensive!
+The wine list is also extensive.
 We were delighted to find that several local wines were available by the glass and decided to try different options rather than get a bottle.